 6.12 Contractor Files

 Contractor files must be set up with a separate file folder for each contractor and/or subcontractor.
-The subgrantee must have a checklist of all required documentation (registration, licenses, permits, insurance, training, etc.) for each contractor and subcontractor.
+The subgrantee must have a checklist of all required documentation (registration, Contractor and Individual licenses, permits, insurance, training, etc.) for each contractor and subcontractor.
 Each contractor file must contain a checklist of all required documentation.
 Documentation in the files must be in the order of the checklist.
 A list of the required documentation is available on the Weatherization Program page: https://hhs.iowa.gov/weatherization-members.

 6.13 Bidding Documentation